upfxpalestina/event-2025-03-20/index.md

 Hosted by the UPF in Solidarity with Palestine Collective and the Red Universitaria por Palestina

-Learn more about the film at https://whereolivetreesweep.com
+Learn more about the film at [https://whereolivetreesweep.com](https://whereolivetreesweep.com)

+Please help spread the word about this event by distributing our [poster](poster.jpeg) or [flyer](flyer.jpeg) or just by telling your friends!